kamilazdybal/PCAfold/docs/tutorials/demo-manifold-assessment.rst

 dependent variable on each of the three manifolds.
 A single smooth rise in the normalized variance over bandwidth values indicates a unique manifold.
-Multiple rises, as can be seen in the one-dimensional manifolds, indicate overlapping states.
+Multiple rises, as can be seen in the one-dimensional manifolds, indicate multiple scales of variation.
+In this example, those smaller scales can be attributed to non-uniqueness introduced through the projection into one dimension.
 A curve that rises at larger bandwidth values also indicates more spread in the dependent variable over the manifold.
 Therefore the desired curve for an optimal manifold is one that has a single smooth rise that occurs at larger bandwidth